 Q: Will an employee be paid for a holiday that occurs while the employee is furloughed?

 A: An employee would receive holiday pay, provided that the holiday does not coincide with their identified furlough day.

 Q: July 4th is a “floating legal holiday.”
 How do I record it when I use it (1), and what if I use it during a week I take furlough (2)?

-A: (1) When using a “floating” legal holiday, it needs to be entered as an absence request with the leave type selected as “Legal Holiday (UNC).”
-(2) After you enter the absence request, then go to the timesheet and it will show on the timesheet.
-The furlough is entered on the timesheet using FURLM, and the rest of the week would include the legal holiday, and FUREG for days that are worked, and/or other paid leave being used which was entered as absence requests.
+A: (1) When using a “floating” legal holiday, it needs to be entered as an absence request with the leave type selected as “Legal Holiday.”
+(2) Non-instructional Academic staff have to enter the floating holiday as an absence request.
+Then go into the timesheet and it will show up on the timesheet.
+You will then need to enter the rest of the days of that week in the timesheet using FUREG for days worked, and then FURLM for the furlough day(s) taken.

 The exemption for this follows the same exemption criteria that exists for the FLSA salary test (Teacher, Doctors, Lawyers).

 A: Employees who are holders of H1-B status, as defined in 20 CFR 655.731, are not subject to furloughs.
 Employees who have changed status to permanent residence are treated the same as U.S. citizens in respect to being subject to furloughs.

 Employees can access their Timesheet, then Payable Time.
 They will have to change the date range as needed.
 Please refer to the Screenshot provided.